leon-bckl/build.h/README.md

 # build.h

 Building C and C++ projects often requires an external build system like CMake, Meson and many more.
-This unnecesssarily complicates the build when all that should really be needed is a compiler.
+This unnecessarily complicates the build when all that should really be needed is a compiler.

 This is where this single-header build system comes in.
-It lets you define your build targets and sources in C code that can be compiled into an executable with a simple comiler command.
+It lets you define your build targets and sources in C code that can be compiled into an executable with a simple compiler command.
 When run, the resulting program will automatically compile the project using the compiler that it was built with while managing toolchain-specific flags.

 This project is inspired by [nob.h](https://github.com/tsoding/nob.h) but aims to abstract away the raw compiler commands, making the build more portable across compilers and operating systems.
 It is written in C89 to maximize compatibility and has zero external dependencies.